quic-go/docs/content/docs/quic/streams.md

 A bidirectional stream is only closed once both the read and the write side of the stream have been either closed or reset.
 Only then the peer is granted a new stream according to the maximum number of concurrent streams configured via `quic.Config.MaxIncomingStreams`.

+### Partial Reliability

+When the sender cancels sending on a stream (either unidirectional or bidirectional), it immediately stops transmitting STREAM frames for that stream.
+This includes retransmissions: If any stream data for this stream is lost, it will not be retransmitted.

+Conversely, the receiver does not need to wait for all data to be delivered before indicating to the application that the stream has been reset.

 ## 📝 Future Work

 * Stream Priorities: [#437](https://github.com/quic-go/quic-go/issues/437)